 Primary care for every person, every need

-Our primary care providers serve as the entry point for most of your medical care.
+Our primary care clinicians serve as the entry point for most of your medical care.
 We deliver specialized services for:

 - Wellness and self-care

 The best health care professinoal is the one you best relate to and feel partnership with.
 Because our doctors and clinicians meet the highest standards, choosing your primary care clinician is easy.
 At Lehigh Valley Health Network (LVHN), our primary care team includes: